2anki/create_deck/README.md

 # create_deck

+> [!IMPORTANT]
-> **Note:** This repository has been moved to [2anki/server](https://github.com/2anki/server/tree/main/create_deck).
+> This repository has been moved to [2anki/server](https://github.com/2anki/server/tree/main/create_deck).
 Please use that location for the latest code and to report issues.

 This module is responsible for creating Anki flashcards for 2anki.net.
 You can report issues in the [server](https://github.com/2anki/server/issues) repository.